nstehr/bobcaygeon/README.md

 Multi room speaker application.

 ## Overview
 Bobcaygeon is a multi-room speaker application.
-Built on top of Apple airplay, the goal is an application that will run on a raspberry pi (or similar hardware) capable of playing streamed music on one or many hardware deployments.
-With an initial goal of the same music on every speaker, and eventual goal of more fine grained control.
+Built on top of Apple airplay, Bobcaygeon is an application (more specifically a set of applications) that will run on a raspberry pi (or similar hardware) capable of playing streamed music on one or many hardware deployments.

 ## Current Status
 Full functional airplay server; Basic multi-room functionality.
 Will stream to multiple clients.